serenita-org/vero/docs/docs/reference/slashing_protection.md

 happening on the network and **stops performing validator duties for all of its validators whenever it detects any of them have been slashed**.
-This may seem strict, but any slashing event should be thoroughly investigated before duties are resumed.
+While strict, this helps ensure that slashing events get properly reviewed before duties are resumed.
 A slashing event should never occur in a properly configured environment, therefore, if such an event does occur, it indicates a larger issue.